-Through sensitive touch, I listen and follow the natural unwinding of your body.
+Through sensitive touch, and with your full, embodied choice and voice, I listen and follow the natural unwinding of your body.
 Sessions combine massage and breathing techniques to guide you to access your deepest body wisdom.

 Sometimes, as the body relaxes and awareness opens, buried feelings may emerge.
 In an atmosphere of trust and acceptance, as you learn to move energy through your body, you can experience a wonderful sense of relief, release and reconnection.